 Test your card reader before the event starts

-Make it a point to arrive at the craft show venue early not just to set up your booth, but to also test your card reader.
-Check to make sure that you have a strong wireless internet connection (you can get the Wi-Fi from the craft show event manager ahead of time), Bluetooth signal (if you pair your card reader with a mobile POS device), and that your card reader is fully charged with the charging dock working properly.
+Make it a point to arrive at the craft show venue early, not just to set up your booth, but also to test your card reader.
+Check to make sure that you have a strong wireless internet connection (you can get the WiFi from the craft show event manager ahead of time), Bluetooth signal (if you pair your card reader with a mobile POS device), and that your card reader is fully charged with the charging dock working properly.

 If possible, have a backup mobile card reader in case your main card terminal causes you problems.

-Display signages of your payment methods
+Display signage of your payment methods

 Some customers at craft shows who are out of cash might hesitate to approach vendors (instead of asking) if they are not aware that credit card payments are an option.
-Make sure to display signages of your available non-cash payment methods to remove this deterrent to potential sales.
+Make sure to display signage of your available non-cash payment methods to remove this deterrent to potential sales.

 In addition, remember to offer card payment alternatives (such as tap to pay) as soon as customers come up for checkout.